 Kukurikona in Assamese means a person suffering from night blindness.
 Although not much different from the “Juwai’r Xadhu” this story has its own twists and turns.

 Dhura Kauri aru Tiposi

-Dhura Kauri meaning a crow and Tiposi being a tiny little bird, this story is a narration of how the intelligent bird escapes from the clutches of the crow using his cunning, by making the crow fly around to fetch something that ultimately leads to the crow’s death.
+Dhura Kauri meaning a crow and Tiposi being a pigeon, this story is a narration of how the intelligent bird escapes from the clutches of the crow using his cunning, by making the crow fly around to fetch something that ultimately leads to the crow’s death.

 We welcome your comments at firstname.lastname@example.org